ELitED/glossary/README.md

 ## A glossary for GitMachines

-A collection of pleasant, readable definitions of terms and processes in GitMachines acreditation-ready virtual machines.
+A collection of pleasant, readable definitions of terms and processes in GitMachines accreditation-ready virtual machines.
 Based on Eric Mill's United States Glossary.
 Designed for integration in various user-facing applications.

 Ease of understanding is the #1 priority.
 Precision and completeness are #2.